GerHobbelt/owl/doc/intro.md

+(work in progress)

-Owl Lisp is a simple programming language.
-It is essentially equivalent to the Scheme programming language developed at MIT, but follows its tradition of simplicity and orthogonality even further at the expense of some standards compatibility.
+Owl Lisp is a purely functional dialect of the Scheme programming language.
+It is essentially equivalent to the R7RS version of Scheme, but follows its tradition of simplicity and orthogonality even further at the expense of some standards compatibility.
 The most obvious change is the removal of all mutable data structures and assignments.

 Simplicity and flexibility are similarly important goals in the implementation.
-Owl runs on top of a tiny (20-40KB) portable standalone virtual machine written in C. Programs can be either developed interactively, or compiled to similarly portable standalone binaries via C.
+Owl runs on top of a tiny portable standalone virtual machine written in C. Programs can be interpreted and compiled to standalone binaries.

-Owl is mainly used for writing small programs.
-For example the editor used to type this document, the shell that started the editor, the tools monitoring solar power being fed to this computer, and the tools used to convert the source document to a this web page on the server, are all Owl programs.
-It is designed to make programming these kinds of tasks, at least subjectively, easy and fun.
+Though it may not initially seem that way, the main reason for developing owl has been to write actual programs.
+For example the text editor used to type this document, and most of the tools that build this site, are owl programs.

 #index